ohaiwalt/service-orchestration-tech-test/README.md

 Good luck, and we look forward to seeing your URL Shortener project!
 If you have any questions or need clarifications, please reach out to us.

+## Deploying infrastructure and service applications

+Infrastructure setup and application deployments are primarily handled through `make` commands for simplicity's sake given constraints.

+Pre-reqs:
+* Kubernetes cluster in AWS
+* Kubernetes cluster nodes have IAM permissions that include ability to read from private ECR repositories (default for EKS nodes)
+* Tools installed and available in PATH:
+    * aws-cli
+    * Helm
+    * kubectl
+    * Terraform

+From project root:

+1. `make bootstrap`
+2. Copy output of `make show-repo` into `infra/url-shortener/kustomization.yaml` line 21 to replace the image location.
+Would've preferred to automate this step and make everything a single command, but didn't quite get there.
+3. `make converge` (may take a few minutes for LoadBalancer to provision)
+4. `make test`

+For cleanup, from the project root:

+1. `make teardown`

+## Other thoughts